 for more specific information about when and how to report a cyber/data information security incident.

 - After an agency or university has suffered a loss, the employee most familiar with the incident should immediately notify his/her supervisor and complete a Report of Incident form.
+Citizens or other third parties that incur personal injuries or property damage as a result of the state’s negligence, should be told by the involved state employee they may file a claim with Risk Management and Tort Defense by following procedures Public Reporting a Loss.
 For vehicular accidents, guidelines about what information to collect and what to say and do at the accident scene may be found in the Accident Form located in the vehicle glove box.

 - The immediate supervisor or his/her designee must conduct an investigation to determine what happened, why it happened, and how the claim can be prevented from recurring.